United We Read

 The United We Read program provides:

-• One free age appropriate book, every month from birth to five years of age, delivered to the child’s home in partnership with the Dolly Parton Imagination Library and Penguin Books Australia
+• One new free age appropriate book, every month from birth to five years of age, delivered to the child’s home in partnership with the Dolly Parton Imagination Library and Penguin Books Australia

 • Resources, opportunities and support to parents/carers of children to enable them to be effective as their child’s first educator